Time to bring some underappreciated names into the harsh glare of the exhibition spotlight.

 As such, the exhibition goes beyond the well-known names like Mathilde Flögl (who established her own studio after leaving the Wiener Werkstätte) or Vally Wieselthier (who had her own ceramics workshop and worked with such famous brands as Augarten and Lobmeyr).

 The displays also address particular themes, such as the reception given to the women and their work.
-So we have misogynist criticism of female art by some of their male counterparts (Adolf Loos not covering himself in glory once again), but also success and acclaim in major exhibitions during the 1920s.
+So we have misogynist criticism of female art by some of their male counterparts, but also success and acclaim in major exhibitions during the 1920s.

 Dates and tickets